 There are many elements to a good mix that complements your song.
 How far away does each instrument seem?
 Are the vocals clear and tastefully mixed into the music?
 Do the sounds tell a story that aligns with the lyrics and feel?
 Does the song seem to surround you?
 Does the song have solid groove?
 Is the bass responding correctly for the song?
 Does the mix sound as good as other successful artists?

-All of these elements are important factors when considering whether your track is ready for promotion and production.
+All of these elements are important factors when considering whether your track is ready for promotion and distribution.
 I love mixing, please don't hesitate to have me mix something for you.

 Many people think that mastering is not important, or the opposite, that mastering will fix problems with a mix.
 Neither of these assumptions are true.